 If your customers are abandoning their carts, use a chatbot to grab their attention before they click away.
 Are product pages not performing?
 Consider rewriting the pages to be more persuasive.

-Be available 24/7
+Be Available 24/7

 Today’s customers want you to be on their schedules.
 Chatbots allow you to be available 24/7 to cater to the needs of all customers — even the night owls or very-early birds.

-Chatbots can automate conversations and answer questions any time of day.
+Chatbots can automate conversations and answer questions any time of the day.
 This is essential because today’s consumers expect a quick, if not immediate response, and the chatbot provides a timely solution.
-Chatbots can answer more that 80% of all standard questions and are an easy way to build customer relations 24/7.